Product School

 16. Head of Product or VP of Product

-At this level of management, Heads and VPs of Product have the opportunity to drastically change the direction of Product Manager at a company and to shape its product culture.
+Those in the position of Head of Product or VP of Product have the opportunity to drastically change the direction of Product Manager at a company and to shape its product culture.

 Average salary in the US: $255,000 annually.